 - 1 H, 30 M

-- 2. Spread the walnuts on a baking sheet and toast until fragrant, 5 to 10 minutes.
-Transfer to a plate and let cool.
+Toss the walnuts on a rimmed baking sheet and toast in the preheated oven until fragrant, 5 to 10 minutes.
+Immediately transfer the walnuts to a plate and let cool completely.

-- 4. Mix the mashed bananas, yogurt, eggs, butter, and vanilla with a wooden spoon in a medium bowl.
-Lightly fold the banana mixture into the dry ingredients with a rubber spatula until just combined and the batter looks thick and chunky.
+Lightly fold the mashed banana mixture into the dry ingredients with a rubber spatula, mixing just until combined.
+The batter should be thick and sorta chunky.
 Scrape the batter into the prepared loaf pan.

 Bake the bread until the surface appears golden brown and a toothpick inserted in the center comes out clean, about 55 minutes.